Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Introduction

-However, the significant risk remains with small and diminutive colorectal polyps~\cite{ponugoti2017risk}.
+There exists a significant risk with small and diminutive colorectal polyps~\cite{ponugoti2017risk}.
 A polypectomy is a technique for the removal of small and diminutive polyps.
 There are five different polypectomy techniques for resection of diminutive polyps, namely, cold forceps polypectomy, hot forceps polypectomy, cold snare polypectomy, hot snare polypectomy, and endoscopic mucosal resection~\cite{lee2016resection}.
-Despite of many techniques, non of the methods are ideal.
-Among them, cold snare polypectomy is the best polypectomy technique for resectioning small colorectal polyp~\cite{tranquillini2018best}.
+Among these techniques, cold snare polypectomy is considered best polypectomy technique for resectioning small colorectal polyps~\cite{tranquillini2018best}.

-Colonoscopy is an invasive procedure.
-It requires high-quality bowel preparation as well as air insufflation during examination~\cite{kronborg2007population}.
-Moreover, it is an expensive procedure and a time-demanding procedure.
-Nevertheless, on average, 20\% of polyps are missed, i.e., the risk of getting cancer largely depends on the endoscopists' ability to detect polyps~\cite{kaminski2010quality}.
+Colonoscopy is an invasive procedure that requires high-quality bowel preparation as well as air insufflation during examination~\cite{kronborg2007population}.
+It is both an expensive and time-demanding procedure.
+Nevertheless, on average, 20\% of polyps are missed during examinations.
+The risk of getting cancer therefore relates to the individual endoscopists' ability to detect polyps~\cite{kaminski2010quality}.
 Recent studies have shown that new endoscopic devices and diagnostic tools have improved the adenoma detection rate and polyp detection rate~\cite{castaneda2018new,matyja2019improve}.
 However, the problem of over-looked polyps remains the same.